ChainedLupine/LED_Blinker_Toy/README.md

 In off, the Attiny85 sleeps in power down mode, checking every second to see the button on pin 4 is depressed.
 If so, it cycles back to the first pattern.

 In all modes, the adjusement pot changes the pattern speed.

+Note:  The code expects the Attiny85 to be running in 8MHz mode.
+So be sure to set the fuses appropriately (ie: CKDIV8=0), especially if you've been putting Arduino bootloaders on your MCUs.
+(As happened to me...)